srijan-paul/bullet_hell/scene_editor/info.rst

 build a scene editor that lets me:

-- [ ] place wall tiles on the tilemap using the Tile selection menu
+- [x] place wall tiles on the tilemap using the Tile selection menu
-- [ ] choose the dimensions of the map
+- [?] choose the dimensions of the map
 - [ ] place spawn spots
     - [ ] to be filled in manually after the json is created(?)
 - [ ] save and export to JSON file
-    - [ ] use rxi's json libary
+    - [x] use rxi's json libary
-- [ ] zoom in and out using scroll
+- [x] zoom in and out using ctrl + up/down arrow